wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo Chat is a powerful, feature-rich chat service designed to build advanced online communities.
+Flyzoo Chat is a powerful, feature-rich chat platform designed to build advanced online communities.

 Reach, connect and engage your users.

-Ready for Users Ultra, Ultimate Member, BuddyPress and bbPress.
+Integrated with Users Ultra, Ultimate Member, BuddyPress and bbPress.
 Start your 14-day free trial now!

 Need more time to get started?
 Open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your chat trial.